SippinOnJuiceBox/journey-kit/README.md

 • Built-in navigation handling
 • Progressive form state management

-###This is still ib progress but if you want to use it all you have to do is copy the journey-kit/ folder in /components
+**This is still in progress but if you want to use it all you have to do is copy the journey-kit/ folder in /components**

 ### Video demo
 ![demo](https://github.com/user-attachments/assets/c30d94cb-29ac-4b7e-b4df-576bbbaf26bb)